Tracheal cytotoxin: Mechanism of pathogenesis

 Most Gram-negative bacteria keep TCT within the cell wall by using a PGN-transporter protein known as AmpG.
 However, B. pertussis is not capable of recycling PGNs via AmpG and thus, TCT escapes into the surrounding environment.
-Also, TCT appears to be constitutively expressed by B. pertussis.
+Also, TCT is constitutively released by B. pertussis.

 The first murine-model studies using TCT involved treatment of hamster tracheal cells.
 These experiments alluded to TCT's role in ciliostasis and cellular extrusion of ciliated hamster cells.
 Also, HTE cells had a markedly reduced level of DNA synthesis post-treatment with TCT.
 While previous studies using murine models reported evidence of TCT causing ciliostasis, in vitro studies using human tracheal cells have shown that TCT does not affect ciliary beat frequency of living cells, but instead causes damage and eventual extrusion of ciliated cells.
 In gonorrhea infections, vaginal ciliated epithelial cells have also displayed the same cytopathogenic effects due to TCT recognition.
 The extensive damage to ciliated epithelial tissue caused by TCT results in major disruption to the ciliary escalator; an important asset of the host's non-specific defenses.
 This disruption hinders the host's ability to remove mucous and foreign microbes from the epithelial tissue.
 Paroxysmal cough, e.g. whooping cough, is a direct symptom of said mucous build-up due to ciliated tissue damage.

 NOD-1 recognition and the presence of Lipooligosaccharide (LOS) are two factors that modulate the effect of TCT.
 NOD-1 is a pattern recognition receptor that detects peptidoglycan.
 This receptor reacts weakly to TCT in humans, but robustly in mice.
 TCT is thought to work synergistically with LOS to mediate an inflammatory response, thus causing damage to ciliated epithelial cells.
 Notably, the human pathogens (B. pertussis and N. gonorrhea) that produce excess TCT, causing damage to cilia also both produce LOS in their outer membrane.